-|Disconnect and drain outdoor hoses||Insulate pipes in unheated areas.||Seal off access doors, air vents and cracks.|
+|Disconnect and drain outdoor hoses||Insulate pipes in unheated areas||Seal off access doors and cracked windows|

-|Detaching the hose allows water to drain from the pipe.
-Otherwise, a single hard, overnight freeze can burst either the faucet or the pipe it is connected to.||If you have pipes in an unheated garage or a cold crawl space under the house, wrap the water pipes before temperatures fall.
-Good wrapping materials are available at hardware or building supply stores.||Repair broken basement windows.
-Winter winds whistling through overlooked openings can quickly freeze exposed water pipes.
-Don’t plug air vents that your furnace or water heater need for good combustion.|
+|Detaching the hose allows water to drain from the pipe instead of leaving it to freeze.
+Otherwise, a single hard, overnight freeze can burst either the spigot or the pipe connected to it.||If you have pipes in an unheated garage or crawl space, wrap the pipes with an insulating material, such as a foam tube or heat tape, before temperatures fall.
+Hardware or building supply stores will have wrapping materials available.||Seal places where cold air gets in with caulking or spray foam and repair broken windows.
+Winter winds whistling through overlooked openings can quickly freeze exposed water pipes.|

-|The master shut-off is typically located where the water line comes into the basement or crawl space from the street.
-If a pipe bursts anywhere in the house, this valve can turn off the water.||A small flow of water running from a bathroom or kitchen faucet during the worst of the cold spell can help prevent faucets or water service lines from freezing.
-The water should be left running through the pipe susceptible of freezing.
-You can also leave your cabinet doors open to allow the heat of the house to help keep your pipes from freezing.||When you are away from home for several days, turn the water off and drain the outside faucets or leave the thermostat set above 65 degrees to ensure your home stays warm and the pipes do not freeze.|
+|The master shut-off is typically found where the water line comes into the basement or crawl space from the street.
+If a frozen pipe bursts, this valve can turn off the water.
+Turning off your water quickly will limit damage and control costs.||A small flow of water running from a bathroom or kitchen faucet during the worst of the cold spell can help prevent water service lines from freezing.
+The water should be left running through the pipe susceptible to freezing.
+You can also leave your cabinet doors open to allow the heat of your house to circulate around plumbing under sinks.||If you’ll be away from home for several days, turn the water off and drain the outside faucets.
+Or, leave your thermostat set at 55 degrees or higher to ensure your home stays warm enough to keep interior plumbing from freezing.|